quixio/quix-docs/docs/cli/cli-quickstart.md

 ## Step 8: Create a transform application

-Now create a transform application:
+Now let's create a simple transform application.
+This application will read data from the source and will generate a message when a hard braking is detected:

 ```
 quix local app create event-detection-transformation